 US Olympic cyclist Catlin found dead in her home at age 23

+FILE - In this Wednesday, July 22, 2015 file photo, United States gold medalist Kelly Catlin poses after winning the women's individual time trial cycling competition at the Pan Am Games in Milton, Ontario. ... more

 COLORADO SPRINGS, Colo.
-(AP) — Olympic track cyclist Kelly Catlin, who helped the U.S. women's pursuit team win the silver medal at the Rio de Janeiro Games in 2016, died Friday at her home in California.
+(AP) — Olympic track cyclist Kelly Catlin, who helped the U.S. women's pursuit team win the silver medal at the 2016 Rio de Janeiro Games, died Friday at her home in California.
 She was 23.

 USA Cycling chief executive Rob DeMartini said in a statement Sunday that "the entire cycling community is mourning this immense loss.
 We are offering continuous support to Kelly's teammates, coaches and staff.
 We also encourage all those who knew Kelly to support each other through the grieving."